+413 658 7907

 • By Mike Anderson

-• In Assessment & Grading, Blog, Running
+• In Assessment & Grading, Running

 Final exams are a long-standing tradition in high school and college.
 They are supposed to show how much a student has learned over the course of a semester or a year.
 I’m surprised at how much weight these tests are